Giffy/lca-lc-foundations/README.md

 Download ollama models typing in terminal: ollama pull <model-name>

-Local models used in this lessons:
+This course has been updated to run using local models.
+The models used in the lessons are:

 | Model name | Command to install | Usage |
 |:---:|---|:---:|